 The typical recommendation for hemp protein powder is one to four tablespoons per day, which is around 30 grams.

 You can use hemp protein just like you use any other protein powder.
 Add it to a smoothie or shake for breakfast or a pre- or post-workout protein boost.
 You can also simply blend hemp protein powder with your favorite milk.

-You can also try adding hemp protein powder to hot cereal, yogurt, pancakes, granola bars, protein bars, muffins, brownies, cakes and breads.
-You can use hemp protein to replace up to 25 percent of the flour in baked goods, which adds protein, fiber, healthy fats and lots of nutrients to your finished product!
+You can use hemp protein to replace up to 25 percent of the flour in baked goods, which adds protein, fiber, healthy fats and lots of nutrients to your finished product.

 Here are some delicious recipes you don’t want to miss — simply use hemp as your protein powder of choice:

-Like any protein supplement, hemp protein powder should be consumed in relation to overall dietary protein goals and how much dietary protein is consumed via other sources.
+Like any protein supplement, organic hemp protein powders should be consumed in relation to overall dietary protein goals and how much dietary protein is consumed via other sources.
 Protein goals vary from person to person so check with a nutritionist if you are unsure of your needs.